qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 >
 > __[ - Qasid Sadiq, Google I/O 19 "Demystifying Android Accessibility development"][14]__

 This is probably why there is no API for focus navigation on a programmable level.
-While I understand their goal in curbing abuse of that system, I do not believe my goals have ever been to create a hack on behalf of someone else, but rather to make the automation and developer interaction with these systems much easier and ... well ... accessible.
+While I understand their goal in curbing abuse of that system, I do not believe my goals have never been to create a hack on behalf of someone else, but rather to make the automation and developer interaction with these systems much easier and ... well ... accessible.

 ## Understanding Accessibility on Android

 I have come to the conclusion that there are 2 layers of input on Android.
 They are the "input" layer and the "accessibility" layer.
 When you type on the keyboard, perform swipe gestures, these actions are performed on the input layer.
 Some actions may get passed on to the accessibility layer, when it's enabled.
 However actions performed by the ADB input actions are NEVER (in my experience) passed to this layer.
-This would explain why `adb shell input ...` or simply recording a keyboard action and playing it back does not appear to work well with Talkback.
+This would explain why `adb shell input ...` or simply recording a keyboard action and playing it back does not appear to work well with TalkBack.
 I have no reference for this other than the [Google documentation refers to two types of focus, namely input focus and accessbility focus][1].
 It's not a far stretch, but I have no solid evidence for it.

 The shorter part of the answer is that this is possible to do, but it's relatively involved, which is annoying.
 You can't perform an accessibility action via ADB, you would have to create an [Accessibility service][2] in order to [act on behalf of an Accessibility user][3] and create a [Broadcast Receiver][4] so that it can take input via the ADB.
 And so I did.